jaymaycry/styleguides/README.md

 ### Root Query Object

 The root query object should only contain queries that are usable by every user.
-The resolvers there should be written in a way that it hides information from the user that he's not allowed to see, either by implementing queries accordingly or by blocking stuff that's not supposed to be found through authorization.
+The resolvers there should be written in a way that it hides information from the user that he's not allowed to see, either by implementing queries accordingly or by filtering stuff that's not supposed to be found through authorization.
 In case there's something that only administrators can do, it should be prefixed with `admin` to mark it clearly for the api user.

 ## Mutations